roshenarun3/website/content/posts/Fiberoptic Table/elements.md

 enough viscosity to trap the fiber-optic cables without the need of any holding mechanisms for the cables themselves.
 I soon realized this was not the case.
 While I was pouring the epoxy resin, the cables continued to pull themselves out of the resin.
 This behavior can be attributed to the fact that the cables were laid onto the river pattern using three different input holes.
-These holes were drilled straight through the board, and the cables were fed through, attached, and sealed.
+These holes were drilled straight through the board, and the cables were fed through from underneath the table, attached, and sealed.
 This meant that the fiber-optic cables needed to be bent 90 degrees to stay within the river pattern.
 Despite the flexibility of the cables, the bending angle of 90 degrees required more holding force than the viscous force of epoxy resin.
-This lead to the use parchment paper and my toolbox to slam all the wires down once the epoxy was poured to ensure all the cables would be submerged.
+This lead to the use of parchment paper and my toolbox to slam all the wires down once the epoxy was poured to ensure all the cables would be submerged.
 However, this meant that I had little control over the cable placement.
-I had to quickly address this problem because the two part epoxy resin was mixed together, so I had about a 30 minutes time frame before the resin starts setting.
+Additionally, I had to quickly address this problem because the two part epoxy resin was mixed together, so I had about a 30 minutes time frame before the resin starts setting.
 The solution worked relatively well as the cables were embedded into the epoxy.
 Although, the epoxy areas in direct contact with the parchment paper became clouded which was the collateral damage to my technique.
-I tried sanding it down and polishing but had no luck.
+I tried sanding and polishing the clouded sections down but had no luck.
 Overall, this step went well despite the initial problems.

 ## Takeaway
 ----
 This project proved to be more difficult than anticipated, but the engineering process was something I thoroughly enjoyed.
-I had to use my previous woodworking experiences, online resources, and electricity concepts from Physics 2 to execute this project.
-Additionally, being able to take abstract concepts from a class such as physics 2 and apply them into the real-world gave me more insight into electricity and the nuances involved.
-Moving forward, I want to incorporate more electrical components into my future projects and develop my knowledge in circuits, bridging the gap between real-world application and the classroom setting.
+I had to use my previous **woodworking experiences**, online resources, and **electricity concepts** to execute this project.
+Additionally, the fiber-optic table gave me more insight into electricity and the nuances involved in real-world application.
+Moving forward, I want to incorporate more electrical components into my future projects to further develop my knowledge in circuits, bridging the gap between real-world application and the classroom setting.
 The fiber-optic table challenged me as a builder with the obstacles and issues we ran into.
 However, I overcame them and gained a better understanding in different areas of expertise along with a beautiful table that still functions in my room today.
 ## Gallery